contao/contao/core-bundle/UPGRADE.md

 Version 3.* to 4.0
 ------------------

+### article_raster_designer hook

+The "article_raster_designer" hook has been removed.
+Use the "getArticles" hook instead and return a string to override the default articles content.

 ### Add submit button

 The "add submit button" option in the form generator has been removed.
 To